jbarneyVBFD/Stock-Predictor/README.md

 ### Description

-I decided to create a cryptocurrency predictor that not only takes in the usual assortment of numerical data, but also receives articles written about the specific currency as input.
+I decided to create a cryptocurrency predictor that takes the term day trading literally.

 ### Capstone Proposal

 - Domain Background
   - Finance
-    - Any time someone makes an investment it is a gamble.
-Historically that has been going on forever and it goes much further than people's money, every time a dog invests in taking a dump inside, it is gambling it won't get it's nose shoved in it.
-This project aims to accurately and reliable predict the short term movement of stocks to lessen the risks associated with investing in them.
+    - Day trading is a very risky and time consuming practice.
+Day traders typically make multiple trades a day.
-    - Successfully building a model that accurately and reliably predicts the movement of a stock would implicate a much safer form of investing.
+    - This project aims to create a model that accurately predicts the end of day price, each day.
-    - The most prominent use case of this project would be to make money through lots of short term investments.
+    - The most prominent use case of this project would be to make money through only end of day trades.
+This would make "day trading" an attainable option for somebody with a full time job.
 - Problem Statement
   - More accurately predict the future price of any stock or cryptocurrency through a classification model that takes in a variety of features, including articles, as input and produces the predicted closing stock price in USD for the following day.
   - Past work I'll be referencing in this project comes from the most popular cryptocurrency predictor found on Github, khuangaf's [CryptocurrencyPrediction](https://github.com/khuangaf/CryptocurrencyPrediction).
 A key difference right away between the data used to train khuangaf's model's and the data used to train my model's are the number of features, with khuangaf's data coming from [poloniex](https://docs.poloniex.com/#introduction) and containing only 5 features.
 Please see khuangaf's [Data Collection Notebook](https://github.com/khuangaf/CryptocurrencyPrediction/blob/master/DataCollection.ipynb).
 Whereas the data my model's will be trained with contains 32 features, 33 when including the articles sentiment analysis.
 Please see a detailed explanation of all the features [here](https://coinmetrics.io/community-data-dictionary/).